c42f/displaz/doc/userguide.rst

 Displaz uses three mouse buttons to control the 3D view:

 * *Rotate* the view by dragging with the left mouse button
-* *Centre* the camera on the closest point under the mouse by clicking the middle mouse button
+* *Centre* the camera on the closest point under the mouse by clicking the middle mouse button, or using Shift+left click.
 * *Zoom* by dragging with the right mouse button (or with the mouse wheel)

 To change how points are displayed, use the controls in the *Shader Parameters*